 If you want to be thorough with your buying process, be sure to check out the specs of the product for information on the following topics:

-Your treadmill belt will eventually wear out if you don’t keep up maintenance with a lubricant.
-Before you buy, check to see if the company sells replacement belts or if they are included in the warranty.
-They may even have a recommended lubricant.
+Your treadmill belt will eventually wear out if you don’t keep it lubricated.
+Before you buy, check whether the company sells replacement belts or if the warranty covers them.
+They may even have a recommended lubricant or maintenance package for more efficient upkeep.

 Cushioning

 Cushioning can affect how stressed the joints of the lower leg may feel after a treadmill workout.
-Unfortunately there aren’t any consistent, objective measurements of cushioning across all brands, so if it’s a concern, look for treadmills that advertise cushioning as one of their main features.
-There are even machines that allow you to turn cushioning on and off, depending on if you want that “real road” feel or not.
+Unfortunately, there aren’t any consistent, objective measurements of cushioning across brands, so if it’s a concern, look for treadmills that advertise cushioning as a main feature.
+There are even machines that allow you to turn cushioning on and off, depending on whether you want that “real road” feel or not.

 Incline

 Treadmill incline is a simple way to up the intensity.
-Bumping up the incline can take a casual walk to a tough glute burn in just a press of a button.
-If that’s what you want, look for treadmills that go to at least a 5.0 incline.
+Bumping up the incline can take a casual walk to a tough glute burn with just a press of a button.
+If that’s what you want, look for treadmills that go to at least a 5% incline.
 That tends to be where people start to notice the difference.

 Safety Features

-Motorized treadmills should have some sort of fail-safe or safety key system.
-This is often clipped to your clothes or accessories and comes off of the treadmill should you fall or go off the back of the treadmill belt without grabbing the hand rails.
+Motorized treadmills should have a fail-safe or safety key system.
+This is often clipped to your clothes or accessories and comes off the treadmill should you fall or go off the back of the treadmill belt without grabbing the handrails.
 The key triggers an emergency stop to ensure no further damage from the piece of equipment.

 If you opt for a folding treadmill, make sure you thoroughly examine the mechanism that locks the deck in place.
-There should be some sort of safety feature to prevent children or pets from accidentally unlocking the deck and suffering an injury.
+There should be a safety feature to prevent children or pets from accidentally unlocking the deck, which can lead to crashes and potential injuries.

 Final Thoughts